stellar/quickstart/README.md

 ## Troubleshooting

 Let us know what you're having trouble with!
-Open an issue or join us on our public slack channel.
+Open an issue or join us on our public [Discord server](https://discord.com/invite/stellardev).